 2nd District: In Hawaii’s 2nd district, veteran and Bernie Sanders supporter Tulsi Gabbard is up for reelection.
 She’s facing two primary challengers - one of whom is criticizing Gabbard’s focus on peace and anti-interventionalism.
 Yup, you heard that right.

 Important Dates: If you’re a Hawaiian resident, you must have been registered online by Thursday, July 12th to vote in the primaries.
 But if you missed this deadline, voters are eligible for late registration at either an early walk-in voting location or an election day polling place.
 Absentee ballot requests must be made by August 4th.
 For the general, the online registration deadline is October 9th.

-After Hawaii, a slew of Democratic primaries will be held on August 14th in Minnesota, Wisconsin, Connecticut, Vermont and South Dakota.
+After Hawaii, a slew of Democratic primaries will be held on August 14th in Minnesota, Wisconsin, Connecticut and Vermont (click the links to see our spotlights for those states).
 Today, we’re focusing on Minnesota.

 5th District: Minnesota is facing electoral musical chairs in November.
 House Rep and DNC Deputy Chair, Keith Ellison, has decided to run for State Attorney General this year and five candidates are running for his seat in Minnesota’s 5th district.
 Of the group, Somali refugee and former State Rep. Ilhan Omar has been endorsed by Our Revolution Twin Cities, MoveOn, and more.
 She is running on a progressive platform that includes $15 federal minimum wage and abolishing ICE.